-Posted by danthro (Suburbia, United States) on 8 April 2008 in People & Portrait and Portfolio.
+Posted by danthro (Suburbia, United States) on 8 April 2008 in People & Portrait.

 Comments, feedback, criticism, suggestions, etc. are always appreciated.
 Thanks!

 Wow.....
 Where is it?
 What they do with human remains???